 Back in May 2014, our crew headed over to the west coast of Scotland to shoot at our third Atlantic Salmon farm, this time tasked with producing three 2-minute films for one of the largest seafood companies in the world, Marine Harvest.

-The format of the films was a little different to our previous farm visits (first and second visits).
+The format of the films was a little different to our previous farm visits.
 This time we focused on Head chef at Ondine restaurant in Edinburgh, Roy Brett and his trip to Laga Bay Salmon Farm.

 Here are the finished three films.